nico-bachner/md-paper/README.md

 ```

 This base command can be extended by adding one or more of the following arguments:
--   Add LaTeX file (can sometimes be required for exporting to publications):
+-   Add TeX file (can sometimes be required for exporting to publications):
     ```
-    latex
+    tex
     ```
 -   Basic logs:
     ```